What is Glaucoma?

 Symptom of Glaucoma

-often complains of constant pain in the region of the brow, near the temples and the cheeks are some of the main symptom of glaucoma.
+often complains of constant pain in the region of the brow, near the temples and the cheeks are some of the main symptoms of glaucoma.
 Headaches are not uncommon.
 There is gradual impairment of vision as glaucoma develops, and this may ultimately result in blindness if proper steps are not taken to deal with the disease in the early stages.

 Other Symptom of Glaucoma

-- Sudden, severe blurring of vision.
+- The sudden, severe blurring of vision.

 - Severe pain.
 The pain may occur in the eye itself or in certain areas immediately around the eye.